pauliceia/vgiws/doc/api/layer.md

      - 401 (Unauthorized): It is necessary an Authorization header valid.
      - 403 (Forbidden): The owner of layer or administrator are who can manage a layer.
      - 404 (Not Found): Not found the layer \<ID\>.
+     - 409 (Conflict): The maximum of keywords allowed to a layer are 5.
      - 500 (Internal Server Error): Problem when update a resource.
 Please, contact the administrator.
 - Notes:
     - The user can't update the "f_table_name" attribute.